balena-io/docs/pages/learn/deploy/offline-updates.md

 When a device is reflashed, it defaults back to a factory state.
 The device is provisioned with a new identity, a new API key, and updated [`config.json`][config-file] settings.
 All services, data and logs stored on the device are erased permanently.

 With the offline updates process, the device still resets to a default factory state.
 It adds a new API key while preserving its identity in [`config.json`][config-file].
-It uses [`balena preload`][balena-preload] to load an updated application release.
-That way, the device will pick up right where it left off with the same name and UUID but with an updated application release or/and balenaOS update.
+It uses [`balena preload`][balena-preload] to load an updated fleet's release.
+That way, the device will pick up right where it left off with the same name and UUID but with an updated fleet's release or/and balenaOS update.

 Broad steps of the process include: